AditiS2610/JavaScript-Program/readme.md

  -Question XX : Map, Filter and Reduce ed.
 - Question 41 : JavaScript Program for QuickSort.
 - Question 42 : How to handle browser cookies using Javascript.
+- Question 43 : Write a program to reverse a number using Javascript.
 - More Questions to be added soon!